Chapter 2 : Chapter 1

 The short one spoke, “Moony, I’m sure you’ve read everything, but not many people would care to see to it that a muggle was cared for after a bite, not everyone like you has friends running amongst him that would be able to stop a victim from bleeding to death.
 It can’t have been written about before.
 And I couldn’t apparate with her back to your house, so after I got her here and James started to bandage her up I went back to look for her wand- no sign of it, mate.
 She’s a muggle.”

 Moony was an odd name.
 Really odd.
-I tried to think over what they said, and I had read plenty of fantasy books so the pieces were fitting together, everything except for muggle, what was that?
+I tried to think over what they said, and I had read plenty of fantasy books so a few pieces made sense, wand, magic.
+Everything except for apparate muggle, what was that?
 “Excuse me, but, umm what’s a muggle?”

 All four turned and looked at me in shock, almost as if they had forgotten I could hear them.
 James, once again, was the spokesperson.
 “Okay, what I’m about to tell you is very true, it is not a joke and you have to take it seriously, okay?”
 I nodded.
 “Us four are wizards, and there are many more witches and wizards living all over the world today.
 It’s against our law to reveal ourselves to those who cannot practice magic, or muggles.”
 I nodded again.
 “Last night, you were attacked by a werewolf.
 Because we were close by we were able to rescue you and take care of you.
 Unfortunately, you cannot go home now… you’re quite stuck here, because we need to keep taking care of you and also you’re classified as highly dangerous and pose a threat to all your neighbors.”